tylermercer/personal-website/src/content/posts/software/unlaunching.md

 How do we measure these costs and payouts?
 Our hypothetical gambler would measure them monetarily, but applying it to how to spend one's time is more complex.
 There's not a simple scale on which we can rank the payout and cost of the things we do.

 As mentioned previously, Logwise was low payout because the desires it fulfilled were merely mimetic.
-Perhaps if we focus on authentic desires instead, we can use them to measure these payouts and costs.
+A high payout activity like Innerhelm, on the other hand, aligns with my authentic desires.[^mimetic-and-authentic]

-When thinking about our authentic desires, we often shape them as long-term goals---e.g. "I work hard because I want to provide a good future for my family."
+When thinking about our authentic desires, we often render them as long-term goals---e.g. "I work hard because I want to provide a good future for my family."
 But this doesn't help much in terms of comparing ways to spend our time, since each option is likely to have its own long-term goal attached.

 A mental model that can be more useful here is _personal values_.
 Different people have different conceptions of what personal values are, but I like the definition given by Russ Harris in _The Happiness Trap_: our values are "how we want to be, what we want to stand for, and how we want to relate to the world around us."